heymarkwetzel/ux-portfolio/projects/acme-financial.md

 All of this, along with the support of my team, allowed me to start meaningfully putting pen to paper.

 ![The Ask](/assets/images/projects/acme-theask.jpg){:class="img-large"}
-*the primary ask*
+*The primary ask*

 ![Slides from the deck about brainstorming](/assets/images/projects/acme-brainstorming.jpg){:class="img-large"}
-*project setup slides with the two chosen directions*
+*Project setup slides with the two chosen directions*

 ![Current state screenshots](/assets/images/projects/acme-current.jpg){:class="img-large"}
 *I explored the Advisor-facing product to understand technical feasibility and backend requirements that would also be applied to the Customer-facing product*